It is quite frustrating if you were just going to win the chess game and then suddenly you encounter a stalemate! Right?

 1. Be very careful during the endgame

-It is of no use to gain the material advantage during the openings and the middlegame but not utilizing that during the endgames.
+It is of no use to gain the material advantage during the openings and the middlegame but not utilize that during the endgames.

 You have to take extra care during the endgame because some silly mistakes can also cost you a winning match.

-Actually the black has no legal moves to make, also not in check.
-Therefore this gives rise to stalemate.
+Actually, the black has no legal moves to make, also not in check.
+Therefore this gives rise to a stalemate.